awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.Installing.md

 ## Updating the AWS Schema Conversion Tool<a name="CHAP_SchemaConversionTool.Installing.Updating"></a>

+AWS periodically updates the AWS SCT with new features and functionality\.
+If you are updating from a previous version, create a new AWS SCT project and reconvert any database objects you are using\.

+You can check to see if updates exist for the AWS SCT\.

+**To check for updates to AWS SCT**

-To check whether new version of AWS SCT is available, choose **Help**, and then choose **Check for Updates**\.
-If there is a newer version of AWS SCT available, you are prompted to download and install the newer version\.
+1. When in the AWS SCT, choose **Help** and then choose **Check for Updates**\.

+1. In the **Check for Updates dialog box**, choose **What's New**\.
+If the link does not appear, you have the latest version\.